OneCDOnly/RunLast/README.md

 ## What it does

+This package creates two scripts directories in the package installation path:
+- `init.d`
+- `scripts`

+Place SysV-style scripts in `init.d` directory.
+These will be executed with `start` parameter after NAS startup, and with `stop` parameter before NAS shutdown.
+Scripts in `scripts` directory will be executed only during startup, and always after the custom `init.d` start script execution.

-This package creates a scripts directory in the package installation path.
-Your scripts must be placed here.
-When this QPKG starts, it processes each script, storing any stdout and stderr to a log, viewable via the QTS UI.
+During script execution, stdout and stderr are stored into a log file, which is viewable via the QTS UI.

 ## How to install